1dv525/syllabus/examination/examination-assignment-1.md

 ### Think about
 * Make sure you structure or files and folders in a good way.
 Maybe one folder for images, one for pages, one for stylesheets and so on...
+* Think of the semantic meaning of the page elements and their order

 ## Part 2 - CSS